fboender/ansible-cmdb/README.md

 If you wish to contribute code, please consider the following:

+* Any form of Python packaging will NOT be supoprted.
+Merge requests involving python packages will not be considered.
+See issue #23.
 * Thank you for even considering contributing.
 I'm quite newby-friendly, so don't hesitate to ask any help!
 * Code should be reasonably PEP8-like.
 I'm not too strict on this.